 - I coined the term “Open Methodology”, one of the core principles of open science, in the 2011 paper The case for an open science in technology enhanced learning with D. Leony, W. Reinhardt and G. Beham.

 - I am the lead author of The Vienna Principles, a vision for scholarly communication in the 21st century.

-Currently, I am working on (1) the quantitative and qualitative analysis of the emerging digital science infrastructure, (2) innovative tools and techiques for discovery, and (3) the promotion of open science in Austria and beyond.
+In my research, I focused on scholarly communication on the web, open science, and alternative metrics for science and research (altmetrics).
 You can find a list of my publications and research outputs here, and slides to a number of selected talks here.

 I received my doctoral degree (Dr. rer. soc. oec.) from University of Graz in 2014.
 I have worked in a number of EU-funded projects studying online scholarly communication, including the Network of Excellence STELLAR, the Marie Curie project TEAM, and most recently I lead the work package on innovative dissemination in the Horizon 2020 project OpenUP.
 For my work, I was awarded a Panton Fellowship of the Open Knowledge Foundation and a Marshallplan Scholarship of the Austrian Marshallplan Foundation, which I spent at the Personalized Adaptive Web Systems Lab of University of Pittsburgh.
 For my dissertation, I have received the GOR Thesis Award 2016 and the GRAWE Promotional Award 2014.